drupaldiversity/diversity-of-the-web/SURVEY.md

     - combo box of words (tbd)

 ### Position
-Should we allow people to choose all labels which describe their job, or limit them to n?
+Should we allow people to choose all labels which describe their job, or limit them to _n_?

 ### Location
 Do we want people to share their geographic locations?